jkomoros/boardgame/TUTORIAL.md

 The whole library (including the moves sub-package) will interpret PhaseEnums that also happen to be TreeEnums specially.
 They'll make sure, for example, that the delegate.CurrentPhase() is never in a non-leaf node phase.
-Also, moves.Base().Legal() will interpret a move that applies in a certain phase to also be legal any time delegate.CurrentPhase returns a value that is a child of that phase.
+Also, moves.Default().Legal() will interpret a move that applies in a certain phase to also be legal any time delegate.CurrentPhase returns a value that is a child of that phase.